pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 We'll see that, in reasonable circumstances, this wait-free code sequence is faster than the usual membarrier-based lock-free read side.
-But first, let's see how we can achieve wait-freedom without CISCy instructions, with an asymmetric "helping" scheme.
+But first, let's see how we can achieve wait-freedom when CISCy instructions like `MOVSQ` aren't available, with an asymmetric "helping" scheme.

 Interrupt-atomic copy, with some help
 -------------------------------------